Vey-Digital/ThriveMap-Public-/README.md

 At the end of a completed 70 day journey, ThriveMap helps surface:

 - **Strongest signal**
-  The clearest pattern in how you showed up
+  The clearest recurring pattern in how you showed up

 - **Clear summary**
   A grounded explanation of what stood out

 - **Comparison across journeys**
-  What changed from the previous journey
+  What changed from the previous completed journey

 - **Carry forward**
   What to protect, strengthen, or build next